torusresearch/torus-cli/packages/torus-scripts/README.md

 The build is produced in the following formats depending on the options specified in `torus.config.js`

-- `esm` - Built using rollup. (partial rollup config can be specified in `rollup.config.js` at project root)
-- `cjs` - Built using webpack. (partial webpack config can be specified in `webpack.config.js` at project root)
 - `lib.esm` - Built using rollup. (partial rollup config can be specified in `rollup.config.js` at project root)
 - `lib.cjs` - Built using rollup. (partial rollup config can be specified in `rollup.config.js` at project root)
 - `umd` - Built using webpack. (partial webpack config can be specified in `webpack.config.js` at project root)